 The vibe of the neighborhood this restaurant was in was infectious; we didn’t want to leave and in fact, stayed at the restaurant for over two hours and never felt rushed.

 We spilled out of the restaurant and hit the streets of Santa Monica Boulevard at 10 on a Thursday night (Friday eve, as we know it in our neck of the woods) and lived a little on our last night in Los Angeles.

 This particular neighborhood is known as Boys Town, a predominately LGBTQ neighborhood, and to describe the aura (California is rubbing off on me) is hard to put into words, but the best word I can think of is acceptance.

 Walking down the street, I had two different gay men tell me I looked GORGEOUS, HONEY.
 Honestly, that was the best compliment I have probably ever received.

 For this mom of two, who has bags under her eyes, cellulite on my thighs, and anxiety-like none other, I left LA feeling better about myself.

 Over the course of two hours on our last night, we got into a gay bar, danced with amazing human beings that never questioned our being there, met three guys whom I am now friends with on Instagram, and left hugging like we’ve been friends forever.

 It was magical.
 The whole thing.
-Even on the plane when she would just lay her head on my shoulder, or on Santa Monica Pier when instead of being embarrassed by her mom’s menopausal meltdown, she comforted me by putting her arm around me, sitting at Pump holding hands and talking about the memories we had just made.
+Even on the plane when she would just lay her head on my shoulder, or on Santa Monica Pier when instead of being embarrassed by her mom’s menopausal meltdown, she comforted me by putting her arm around me, sitting at Pump holding hands, and talking about the memories we had just made.

-Oh sure, we could have made memories staying in Illinois doing versions of the above but there is something about heading out on an adventure with your child, going places neither had been before, doing things that we had never done before, that takes a relationship to a new level.
+Oh sure, we could have made memories staying in Illinois doing versions of the above but there is something about heading out on an adventure with your child, going places neither had been before, doing things we had never done before, that takes a relationship to a new level.

-I know she will never forget it.
+I hope she won’t ever forget it.